 With our team on your side, you worry about getting better.
 We take care of everything else.
 We will fight to build a case and pursue the compensation you need, whether that means filing your PIP claim, negotiating a just settlement with the at-fault driver’s auto liability insurance provider, or representing you to the judge and jury at a civil trial.

 When you let one of our Miami car accident lawyers take on your case, you can feel confident that you have an attorney on your side who will fight for your interests.
-A member of our team is always available to answer questions about the legal process, and your attorney’s legal team in Miami can address any concerns you have about your case.
+A member of our team is always available to answer questions about the legal process in Miami, and your attorney can address any concerns you have about your case.

-It is almost always worth hiring a car accident Miami lawyer after a vehicle collision.
+It is worth hiring a car accident lawyer in Miami after a vehicle collision.
 Even if the crash was minor, the benefits of hiring an attorney are immense.
-Without skilled and experienced legal representation, you could end up leaving substantial damage awards on the table.
-If you are worried about paying for an attorney, many car accident attorneys in Miami do not charge an attorney’s fee until you recover compensation.
+Without strong legal representation, you could end up leaving substantial damage awards on the table.
+If you are worried about paying for an attorney, we do not charge an attorney’s fee until you recover compensation.